Hardness Converter

 • HRB — soft to medium materials (annealed steels, brass, aluminum bronze).

-• HRC — hardened steels, carburized cases, tool steels in the 20–65 HRC range.
+• HRC — hardened steels, carburized cases, tool steels; the scale is valid from 20 to 70 HRC.

 • HV — universal scale; works on the same sample from soft matrix through hard precipitates.